HeliJulia/AML-Risk-Group-Prediction/README.md

 * List of 109 genes selected with RFE

 ## laml_data.zip
-* Zip file including the gene expression data (laml.csv)
+* A zip file including the gene expression data (laml.csv)